rmruano/LooseMachineJS/README.md

 Advanced Usage
 --------------

-Take a look at `demo_persistent.html` and `demo_director.html` for advanced examples of persistent states & multiple actions (machine) working simultaneously.
+Take a look at `demo_persistent.html`, `demo_director.html` for examples of persistent states & multiple actions (machines) working simultaneously.

+Take a look at `demo_advanced.html` for advanced features and a more visual approach.

 Supported events
 ----------------